neuralmagic/sparseml/integrations/torchvision/tutorials/torchvision-cli.md

 #### Overview

-Sparse Transfer is quite similiar to the typical transfer learing process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
+Sparse Transfer is quite similiar to the typical transfer learing process used to train models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
 With Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity while the training process occurs.

 #### Download Dataset